joeburg/anomaly-detection/README.md

 # Required Libraries

-This program was written in python and requried the following standard python libraries:
+This program was written in python and requires the following standard python libraries:
 * json
 * numpy
 * sys